-A little preparation can go a long way in presentation.
+A little preparation can go a long way in a presentation.
 The task of arranging a successful evening begins at your local grocery store.
-We recommend purchasing ingredients for an easy to make appetiser, dinner course, and dessert that you can prepare ahead of time and keep in your refrigerator until guests arrive.
+We recommend purchasing ingredients for an easy-to-make appetizer, dinner course, and dessert that you can prepare ahead of time and keep in your refrigerator until guests arrive.
 Here are a couple of easy recipes we have tried with outstanding results:

 Appetizer – Shrimp Spread on Crackers